-It’s important to note that the concept of “casting” isn’t going away.
-While the Google Cast app will be rebranded, you’ll still use the casting technology to beam information to a device like the Chromecast or a home speaker.
+Of course, as we mentioned before, it’s important to note that the concept of “casting” isn’t going away.
+While the Google Cast app has been rebranded, you’ll still use the casting technology to beam information to a device like the Chromecast or a home speaker.
 For example, you might find that a TV will be “cast-compatible.”

-Given the name change, Google will hopefully continue to work toward making the app a real hub for the smart home, perhaps by incorporating other devices that may not be cast-compatible, like smart light bulbs, and including home automation.
-In fact, it would be great to see a Google-built alternative to apps like Yonomi, which automate the smart home and smart home devices.
+The new blog post, however, certainly signifies a step in Google’s journey toward making the app a real hub for the smart home, perhaps by incorporating other devices that may not be Home compatible, like smart lightbulbs, and by including home automation.
+In fact, it would be great to see a Google-built alternative to apps like Yonomi, which automates smart home devices.